sneharamnath/javascript-design-patterns/README.md

 ## What are design patterns?

-Design patterns are a generic solution to a common software design pattern.
+Design patterns are a generic solution to a common software design problem.

 ## Types of design patterns